luizpaulofranz/springboot-graphql-react/README.md

-# springboot-graphql-react
+# Springboot Graphql API with React SPA client
-Example of utilization of spring to serve a GraphQL API and a react SPA.
+Spring example to serve a GraphQL API and a react SPA.